teia-community/teia-docs/wiki/Core-Values-Code-of-Conduct-Terms-and-Conditions.md

 # Core Values

+> This page (or section of page) is now published on the [docs.teia.art](https://docs.teia.art) site [here](https://teia-community.github.io/teia-docs/docs/core-values-code-of-conduct-terms-and-conditions).

 ## PREAMBLE

 TEIA is an open, digital platform of ideas and works of creativity.
 It is an artwork made of artworks; Artists and collectors coming together as equal lovers of creativity in order to emancipate and democratize art.